Hello, I’m Elizabeth Bryer, the author of >>a book<< or >>two<< (more on this latest one soon) and the translator of >>a few of them<<.

 about me

 My debut novel From Here On, Monsters is out now with Picador Australia.
 It was joint winner of the 2020 Norma K Hemming Award (!! cue wild dancing).
+My second work of fiction is called The Young Geriatric.
+It will be released in late 2026.

 I divide my time between Birraranga/Melbourne on unceded sovereign Wurundjeri land, where I pay the rent, and Arequipa, Peru.
 You can say hi over at ekbryer@gmail.com.